 - Communicate with on-premises networks: You can connect your on-premises computers and networks to a virtual network using VPN Gateway or ExpressRoute.

 ExpressRoute enables you to extend your on-premises networks into the Microsoft cloud over a private connection facilitated by a connectivity provider.
 This connection is private.
-Traffic does not go over the internet.
+Traffic doesn't go over the internet.
 With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure, Microsoft 365, and Dynamics 365.
-For more information, see What is ExpressRoute?.
+For more information, see What is ExpressRoute?

+Azure Bastion is a service that you can deploy to let you connect to a virtual machine using your browser and the Azure portal, or via the native SSH or RDP client already installed on your local computer.
 The Azure Bastion service is a fully platform-managed PaaS service that you provision inside your virtual network.
-It provides secure and seamless RDP/SSH connectivity to your virtual machines directly in the Azure portal over TLS.
-When you connect via Azure Bastion, your virtual machines do not need a public IP address.
-For more information, see What is Azure Bastion?.
+It provides secure and seamless RDP/SSH connectivity to your virtual machines directly from the Azure portal over TLS.
+When you connect via Azure Bastion, your virtual machines don't need a public IP address, agent, or special client software.
+For more information, see What is Azure Bastion?

 Virtual network NAT Gateway